by

 Finally, in 2018, Federal Law 13.756 allowed sports and fixed-odds betting.
 Nevertheless, there is still no specific regulation for locally operating bookmakers and there are not even framework laws for other real-money games like casinos.

-This compels reputable online gaming companies to operate under foreign licenses.
+This compels reputable online gambling companies to operate under foreign licenses.
 In fact, among G20 countries, Brazil, Saudi Arabia, and Indonesia are the only three where gambling remains unregulated or prohibited.

 Gaming Culture Boosts Industry Prospects